lukaslid/rust-simple-api/README.md

 ### Running application

+#### Manual
 * Firstly generate a `secret.key` which will be used for JWT enocding/decoding. `head -c16 /dev/urandom > secret.key`
-* Run `cp .env.example .env` to create environmental variables file.
+* Run `cp .env.example .env` to create environmental variables file, edit variables to match your needs.
-* Create PostgreSQL database in pgAdmin, postgres cli or using diesel cli (if diesel cargo package installed run `diesel migration run`).
+* Create PostgreSQL database in pgAdmin, postgres cli or using diesel cli (if diesel cargo package installed run `diesel setup`).
-* You can start use PostgreSQL via provided `docker-compose.yml` running `docker-compose up -d`
+* You can start use PostgreSQL via provided `docker-compose.yml` running `docker-compose up` or use a system service
 * Build release: `cargo build --release`
 * Run release version (on linux): `target/release/rust-api`
 * Run debug version locally: `cargo run`

+#### Run with docker
+* Firstly generate a `secret.key` which will be used for JWT enocding/decoding. `head -c16 /dev/urandom > secret.key`
+* Build docker image locally `docker build -t users-api .`
+* Edit environmental files in `docker-compose.yml` if needed.
+* Run `docker-compose up` to start the application.
+However, right now DB must be created before API service starts.
+Create database in pgAdmin, postgres cli or using diesel cli `diesel setup`.

 ### Routes